 TGmd Editor: Update D1.0 P275L40 as shown below.

-A VHT beamformer may use the following worst-case parameters to estimate the duration of the expected frame(s) that contain(s) the feedback response(s): lowest rate in basic VHT-MCS set, no grouping.
+A VHT beamformer may use the worst-case for various parameters to estimate the duration of the expected frame(s) that contain(s) the feedback response(s), such as the lowest rate in basic rate, HT-MCS or VHT-MCS set, no grouping and the highest precision codebook.